brismu/brismu/src/2-saske/acoustics.md

 instruments in an ad-hoc manner.
 It doesn't give a prefix and I don't think it can be fixed or saved.

+I don't have a non-trivial class yet.
+They all belong to *terto'aselbri*, where {terto'a} is merely an emitter of pitches.
+Yes, even idiophones like drums and cymbals emit pitches, merely not ones described by harmonic series.

 ### Notes

 We allow {kimbali} to take some responsibilities from {damri}.
 Otherwise